savonet/book/streaming.md

 operator).
 They are also used by output operators such as `output.icecast` to provide information about the currently playing song to the listener.
-In scripts, you can trigger a function when metadata is present with `on_metadata`, transform the metadata with `map_metadata` and add new metadata with `insert_metadata`.
+In scripts, you can trigger a function when metadata is present with `on_metadata`, transform the metadata with `metadata.map` and add new metadata with `insert_metadata`.
 For instance, you can print the metadata contained in tracks:

 ```{.liquidsoap include="liq/print-metadata.liq" from=1}